Odokodan153/Chimera-Intel/ARCHITECTURE.md

     * **Scan Modules** (`footprint.py`, `web_analyzer.py`, etc.): Responsible for *offensive* data gathering.
 They interact with external APIs and parse the results.
     * **Defensive Module** (`defensive.py`): Responsible for *defensive* counter-intelligence, such as checking for data breaches or finding potential phishing domains.
     * **Analysis Modules** (`ai_core.py`, `strategist.py`, etc.): These modules do not gather new data.
 Instead, they consume data collected by other modules to perform high-level analysis.
+    * **Economic Intelligence (ECONINT) Module** (`econint.py`): Provides deep analysis of macroeconomic factors and supply chain vulnerabilities.
+This module integrates global economic indicators, trade data, and shipping logistics to model the impact of geopolitical events on specific industries or companies.

 * **Data Schemas (`src/chimera_intel/core/schemas.py`):**
     This file is the **single source of truth for all data structures** in the application.
 By using Pydantic models, we ensure that all data flowing between modules is validated, type-safe, and predictable.
 This eliminates a huge category of potential bugs and makes the code much easier to reason about.

 * **Historical Database (`src/chimera_intel/core/database.py`):**
-    A simple `SQLite` database (in WAL mode for concurrency) gives the application a "memory."
+    For local development and testing, a simple `SQLite` database (in WAL mode for concurrency) gives the application a "memory."
+For production environments, **PostgreSQL** is the official database.
 Its purpose is to enable powerful historical features like the `diff` and `forecast` commands.
 By storing timestamped JSON snapshots of every scan, it lays the foundation for all time-series analysis and change detection.

 * **Web Dashboard (`webapp/main.py`):**
     A `FastAPI`-based web application provides a graphical user interface (GUI), making the tool accessible to non-technical users.
 It reuses the core logic from the intelligence modules, proving the effectiveness of the decoupled architecture.